rbattleb271982/courtsideclub/courtside_club_ai_agents_system_summary.md

 <div align="center">

-## What's Next for CourtSide Club
+## What's Next for Let'CourtSide

-CourtSide Club is just getting started.
+Let'CourtSide is just getting started.

 In the future, we're building toward a members-club-style experience — like the ones you see at tournaments — but for fans.